browningjp/browningjp.github.io/cv.md

 ## Work Experience

+#### **December 2020 - Present:** DevOps Engineer - *Datatonic*

+Consultant DevOps Engineer for Datatonic, a leading Data & AI consultancy and Google's Global AI + ML Partner of the Year (2019).

+My focus is on the rapidly evolving area of MLOps (Machine Learning Ops), combining Data Science & ML Engineering with modern DevOps approaches to help our customers move from just experimenting and prototyping with AI, to working with end-to-end production-ready systems, addressing many of the challenges that companies face in getting business value from AI.

+The main technologies I work with day-to-day are Google Cloud Platform (GCP), Kubernetes, Terraform, Python and GitLab/GitHub Actions for CI/CD.

-#### **September 2019 - Present:** Graduate Solution Architect - *Red Hat*
+#### **September 2019 - October 2020:** Graduate Solution Architect - *Red Hat*

-During my time at Red Hat I have helped to deliver a range of workshops for customers and partners on subjects including Ansible automation, OpenShift and Kubernetes, and agile methodologies.
-Throughout the graduate programme there has been a strong emphasis on training and development.
-In terms of technical training, I have gained skills in Linux system administration, Ansible automation, and OpenShift/Kubernetes, achieving RHCSA and RHCE (Red Hat Certified System Administrator/Engineer) qualifications.
-Soft skills development has included instructor-led courses in sales technique and delivering presentations.
-Beyond the formal training provided by Red Hat, I have been exploring other areas of interest, including AI/Machine Learning on Kubernetes, and have gained experience contributing to open source projects.
+During my time at Red Hat I helped to deliver a range of workshops for customers and partners on subjects including Ansible automation, OpenShift and Kubernetes, and agile methodologies.
+Throughout the graduate programme there was a strong emphasis on training and development.
+In terms of technical training, I gained skills in Linux system administration, Ansible automation, and OpenShift/Kubernetes, achieving RHCSA and RHCE (Red Hat Certified System Administrator/Engineer) qualifications.
+Soft skills development included instructor-led courses in sales technique and delivering presentations.
+Beyond the formal training provided by Red Hat, I explored other areas of interest, including AI/Machine Learning on Kubernetes, and gained experience contributing to open source projects.

 #### **July 2017 - July 2019:** Technical Theatre & AV Specialist - *Collingwood College, Durham University*